 Food Donation, Now More Than Ever

 At Denver Botanic Gardens, we love all things food.
 Whether working in our community supporting agriculture (CSA) fields, urban farm projects, community garden plots or Le Potager kitchen garden, our staff are committed to growing and distributing the best possible produce.
-In 2019, the Gardens grew just over 100,000 pounds of produce!
 While much of this bounty is destined for CSA shares or direct sales at farm stands, we also have a strong commitment to donating produce to partner organizations who provide vital hunger relief services in our community:

 If you haven’t had the chance to eat at SAME Café, located at Colfax and Race, then you may not know that some of the best local, healthy food in town is served up on a pay-what-you-can style menu.
 SAME is a nonprofit restaurant with a mission of creating community by equalizing the dining experience.
 One facet of achieving this goal is strong partnerships with local farms for food donation.
 Unless a farm is operating on the tightest of margins, growing in excess of demand is a pretty common practice.
 Partners like SAME and Metro Caring (which offers a low-to-no cost grocery shopping experience for their clientele) can take that excess produce and transform it into a product that is even more meaningful to the recipient.